Header 3 - Who Secures a Builders Risk Policy

 Who Secures a Builder’s Risk Policy – the General Contractor or the Property Owner?

-By Sara Bankert, Director of Small Business/BOP
+By Sara Bankert, Vice President

 For contractors, builder’s risk insurance provides protection from damages and delays while a project is under construction – covering losses to materials, supplies and equipment on the job site until the project is complete.